 Getting an aggressive Albuquerque racketeering lawyer to advocate for your freedom has never been more critical.

-Contact Harrison, Hart & Davis, LLC for a confidential review of your case.
+Contact Harrison & Hart, LLC for a confidential review of your case.
 When you do, you can learn more about how to clear your name of the charges against you.

 Racketeering: Definition & Charges

 Racketeering refers to various criminal acts that occur within an organized criminal enterprise.
 The “racket” refers to a scheme to obtain illegal funds.
 The Racketeer Influenced and Corrupt Organizations Act (RICO) outlines illegal activities generating unlawful funds.

 Some of the more common types of racketeering and related offenses listed under the RICO Act include:

 These are just a few criminal activities covered under the RICO Act.